 News Summary

-Fall 2019 Launch: The next gen Android 9 4G LTE Cyrcle Phone has a unique, non-rectangular form.
-Meant for sharing – this phone is a game-changer with two headphone jacks and two sim cards; personal and professional or travel.
+Fall 2019 Launch: The next gen Android 9 4G LTE version of The Cyrcle Phone has a unique, non-rectangular form.
+Meant for sharing – this phone is a game-changer with two headphone jacks and two SIM cards; personal and professional or travel.

 FIRST LOOK Tour: The team is going on a road trip with pre-production prototypes for final feedback from users and to connect with fashion technology influencers.

-Be the first to see the Cyrcle Phone: Share your zip code here: Visit y City!
+Be the first to see The Cyrcle Phone: Share your zip code here: Visit My City!

 Full Story